 The Doctoral Project Committee consists of a project director who serves as the student's chief advisor and mentor, and at least one committee member.
 The Doctoral Project Committee advises the student and monitors his/her progress.
 At the Miami Campus, the Project Director and the Project Member are normally members of the core doctoral faculty.
-However, with the consent of the Coordinator of Doctoral Projects, either the Project Director or Project Member may be an adjunct faculty member of the Psy.D.
+However, with the consent of the Doctoral Project Coordinator, either the Project Director or Project Member may be an adjunct faculty member of the Psy.D.
 Program or a professional from another institution.
 At least one of the Committee members must be a core Miami Campus Psy.D.
 Program faculty member.

 The Doctoral Project process includes a written paper and an oral presentation.
 Upon completion of the literature review for the Project, and its approval by the Committee, the student and the Committee will hold a formal meeting.
 This meeting may be conducted in person, or via phone conference or teleconference, to establish a plan for the completion of the Doctoral Project.
 An oral presentation of the completed Project, which is considered a formal evaluation, will be given by the student on campus upon final approval of the Project Committee and is open to the public.
-Completion of at least the literature review process for the Doctoral Project should be completed before commencing internship.
 Additional requirements and guidelines for the Doctoral Project are listed in the Doctoral Project Handbook.